elegant-scipy/elegant-scipy/markdown/ch7.markdown

 3$.

-But, if this function were much more complicated (e.g., was an expression with many terms, contained non-linearities, or was dependent on more variables), using this procedure by hand would become much harder.
+But, if this function were much more complicated (e.g., was an expression with many terms, had multiple points of zero derivative, contained non-linearities, or was dependent on more variables), using a hand calculation would become arduous.

-...
-TBC
+You can think of the cost function as representing a landscape, where we are trying to find the lowest point.
+That analogy immediately highlights one of the hard parts of this problem: if you are standing in any valley, with mountains surrounding you, how do you know whether you are in the lowest valley, or whether the valley is perhaps surrounded by *even taller* mountains?
+In optimization parlance: how do you know whether you are trapped in a *local minimum*?
+Most of the optimization algorithms available make some attempt to address the issue[^line_search].

+[^line_search]: Optimization algorithms handle this issue in various
+                ways, but two common approaches are line searches and trust regions.
+With a *line search*, you try to find the cost function minimum along a specific dimension, and then successively attempt the same along the others.
+With *trust regions*, we move our guess for the minimum in the direction we expect it to be; if we are indeed approaching the minimum as expected, we repeat the procedure with increased confidence.
+If not, we lower our confidence and search a wider area.

+There are many different optimization algorithms to choose from.
+You get to choose whether your cost function takes a scalar or a vector as input (i.e., do you have one or multiple parameters to optimize?).
+There are those that require the cost function gradient to be given and those that automatically estimate it.
+Some only search for parameters in a given area (*constrained optimization*), and others examine the entire parameter space.

-We are going to use SciPy's `optimize` module to align two images, using the method described in the papers:
+In the rest of this chapter, we are going to use SciPy's `optimize` module to align two images, using the method described in the papers:

 * Pluim et al., Image registration by maximization of combined mutual information and gradient information, IEEE Transactions on Medical